datatrigger/datatrigger/content/post/data_warehouse_toolkit_notes.md

 ### DW/BI systems

-E.g orders, new customers, status of operational activities, logs...

 Characteristics:
 * metrics/aggregation oriented
 * Usually dealing with lots of transaction at a time

 *A DW is definitely not a copy of operational databases.*

-Fundamentals requirements of a DW/I system:
+Fundamentals requirements of a DW/BI system:
 * Understandability/Accessibility from the user's standpoint
 * Consistency: data definition, labels...
 * Maintainability, handling change